darinz/DL/01_Math/16_numerical_methods.md

 Memory-efficient operations are crucial for training large models and working with big data.

 ### Memory-Efficient Operations
-- Use in-place operations when possible
+- Use in-place operations when possible (e.g., `array *= 2` instead of `array = array * 2`)
-- Delete unused variables and call garbage collection
+- Delete unused variables and call garbage collection to free memory
-- Monitor memory usage
+- Monitor memory usage to avoid out-of-memory errors
+- **Deep learning connection:** Large models and datasets can easily exhaust system or GPU memory.

+> **Tip:**
+> - In-place operations save memory but can overwrite data.
+Use with care!
+> - Use memory profilers to track leaks in long-running training jobs.

 ### Python Implementation: Memory Management